Pizzaandy/Gobo/README.md

 } until (!constructor < 10)
 return call();
 ```

-Gobo is currently only available as a CLI tool, but it will eventually be available as an IDE plugin.

 ## How does it work?
 Gobo is written in C# and compiles to a self-contained binary using Native AOT in .NET 8.
 This may be changed in the future!